Professionals working

 Computers Quality Assurance AnalystInstalls software and hardware and configures operating system software in preparation for testing and conduct testing.

-Computer Network and Systems EngineerPlans develops deploys, tests, and optimises network and system services taking responsibility for configuration management and overall operational readiness.
+Computer Network and Systems EngineerPlans develops deploys, tests, and optimises network and system services taking responsibility for configuration management.

 Network AnalystResearch and analyses network architecture recommends policies and strategies for designing planning and coordinating an organisations network.